siraaris/roon-extension-cdsp/README.md

 * Based on elements from [roon-extension-devialet-phantom-volume](https://github.com/RoonLabs/roon-extension-devialet-phantom-volume) & [roon-extension-rotel](https://github.com/bsc101/roon-extension-rotel).
 * I learnt what I needed to get this running, not a programmer, use at own risk.
 * Recommend (highly) turning off amplifiers and test, test, test before using with amplifiers on.
+* You may need to set values in Settings->Extensions, save and restart the extension (kill node and restart).